KSheridan86/project-4-TasteOfIndia/README.md

 ## Credits

 All Images used across the site were sourced from either pexels.com, bbcgoodfood.com or (in the case of the user profiles created) freely available images of the subjects.
+The Black Icons used across the site were sourced from a number of locations, attributions below.
+- The map of India, (<a href="https://www.flaticon.com/free-icons/india" title="india icons">India icons created by Anditii Creative - Flaticon</a>)
+- Picture of a Donkey, (<a href="https://www.flaticon.com/free-icons/donkey" title="donkey icons">Donkey icons created by PLANBSTUDIO - Flaticon</a>)
+- Taj-Mahal (<a href="https://www.flaticon.com/free-icons/taj-mahal" title="taj mahal icons">Taj mahal icons created by Freepik - Flaticon</a>)
+- Envelope, This was sourced from Font awesome.
+- Social media links were all sourced from Font Awesome.

 I relied heavily on the Code institute course work, particularly the Django walk through projects.
 Further research was done by building walk through projects available freely on youtube and Dennis Ivy's Django/Python course on Udemy.